 Boeing has an image problem with GoldCare.
 If you asked most people in the industry what GoldCare is, they would say it is a comprehensive “nose to tail by the hour” MRO solution for the 787 Dreamliner.
 They would also likely opine that the program has not been particularly successful, and among the ISTAT community, cite a presentation several years ago by a former Boeing executive that was publicly challenged as falling short of airline requirements.
 Combining those events with GoldCare’s introduction at the time the 787 program had major difficulties, one can see how a brand can become highly misunderstood by the marketplace.

 Today, GoldCare is much more comprehensive and successful than the common perception.
 The program has expanded beyond the 787 to 737NG, 747-400, 777 and 747-8.
 It will be offerable for the forthcoming 777X and 737 MAX as well.
-GoldCare also encompasses much more… Continue reading
+GoldCare also encompasses much more than simply materials… Continue reading

 Commercial aerospace is a long run business.
 The gestation of new programs takes years.
 Of late, add a few more years to the newer and vastly more complex aircraft programs.

 In studying the following chart, note how Boeing has started to simplify its commercial business.
 It may have a number of airplanes in its sales brochures.
 But there are three that matter; 777, 787 and of course 737.
 Continue reading

 Boeing today confirmed an additional 1% fuel-efficiency improvement for the 737 MAX family of aircraft.
 This addition brings the total fuel savings from 13% to 14% over the current generation 737NG models.
 The additional 1% derives from improved aerodynamics, particularly associated with reducing drag created by vortices between the engine and wing, as well as continuing improvements to the winglets.